 The next morning, at Christopher’s request, Alexander and I set up a desk for him under a window.
 We helped him and his pole with its feed-lines across the room, arranged pillows on his chair, adjusted the height of his laptop.
 Talking and dozing were all very well, but Christopher had only a few days to produce 3,000 words on Ian Ker’s biography of Chesterton.

 Whenever people talk of Christopher’s journalism, I will always think of this moment.

 Consider the mix.
 Constant pain, weak as a kitten, morphine dragging him down, then the tangle of Reformation theology and politics, Chesterton’s romantic, imagined England suffused with the kind of Catholicism that mediated his brush with fascism and his taste for paradox, which Christopher wanted to debunk.
 At intervals, Christopher’s head would droop, his eyes close, then with superhuman effort he would drag himself awake to type another line.
 His long memory served him well, for he didn’t have the usual books on hand for this kind of thing.
 When it’s available, read the review.
 His unworldly fluency never deserted him, his commitment was passionate, and he never deserted his trade.
 He was the consummate writer, the brilliant friend.
 In Walter Pater’s famous phrase, he burned “with this hard gem-like flame.”
 Right to the end.

 So much for atheists leaving this world screaming for God.
-Hitchens entered the foxhole of mortality, knowing that thoughts of God were for those unable to face the brutality of death.
+Hitchens entered the foxhole of mortality, knowing that thoughts of God were for those unable to face the brutality and finality of death.
 Hitchens died as he lived, a man who held true to his godlessness until the end.
-(If you have not read Hitchens’ final book Mortality, I encourage you to do so.)
+(If you have not read Hitchens’ final book, Mortality, I encourage you to do so.)